Oskar1818/LNU-IOT/README.md

 ```

 ### Presenting the data

-Describe the presentation part.
-How is the dashboard built?
-How long is the data preserved in the database?

-- [ ] Provide visual examples on how the dashboard looks.
-Pictures needed.
-- [ ] How often is data saved in the database.

 I used the metric, gauge and line chart widgets on ubidots to build my dashboard and it looks like this:

 <img src="https://github.com/Oskar1818/LNU-IOT/assets/70581204/a0e02ea5-8065-4134-9985-cce8816acd2d" alt="bread" width="600"/>